carpentries-incubator/iot-novice/episodes/02-ArduinoIDE.md

 When the installation is completed click the `Close` button.

 If your Arduino is on the list to start with and you don't need to install other boards, then just select the board you are using.
 If you had to install the `esp32` boards, you will have to now click on the `Tools` menu option again and then select `Boards`.
 There should now be options for `Arduino AVR boards` and `ESP Arduino`.
-Select the ESP option and then select the board you are using which, if you are using the `ESP32 WROOM 32`, should be `ESP32 Dev Kit`
+Select the ESP option and then select the board you are using which, if you are using the `ESP32 WROOM 32`, should be `DOIT ESP32 DevKit V1`

 ## Connecting the board to the computer